colin-gourlay/sundown-sessions/src/content/artists/t/the-move/index.md

 editorialSummary: >
   The Move blended psychedelic pop and hard rock into adventurous songs that helped shape British rock music.
 artist_page: true
+lastReviewed: 2026-07-13
 ---

 ## About

-The Move were a British rock band formed in Birmingham in 1965.
-They scored nine top 20 UK singles in five years, but were among the most popular British bands not to find any real success in the United States.
-For most of their career The Move were led by guitarist, singer and songwriter Roy Wood.
-He wrote all the group's UK singles and, from 1968, also sang lead vocals on many songs.
-Initially, the band had four main vocalists (Wood, Carl Wayne, Trevor Burton, and Chris "Ace" Kefford) who divided the lead-vocal duties among themselves.
-The Move evolved from several mid-1960s Birmingham-based groups, including Carl Wayne & the Vikings, the Nightriders, and the Mayfair Set.
-Their name referred to the move various members of these bands made to form the group.
-Besides Wood, The Move's original five-piece line-up in 1965 was drummer Bev Bevan, bassist Ace Kefford, vocalist Carl Wayne, and guitarist Trevor Burton.
-By 1972, The Move had been reduced to a trio consisting of Wood, Bevan and Jeff Lynne, formerly of the Idle Race.
-The band's later years saw this lineup develop a side project called Electric Light Orchestra, which would go on to achieve major international success after The Move disbanded.
-Between 2007 and 2014, Burton and Bevan performed intermittently as "The Move featuring Bev Bevan and Trevor Burton".
+The Move were a British rock band formed in Birmingham in 1965 and led for much of their career by Roy Wood.
+Their run of UK hit singles mixed psychedelic pop, hard-rock energy and sharp melodic instincts, while the group's later evolution helped lead directly to the formation of Electric Light Orchestra.